British Rail Class 92: Operations

 On 18 January 2017, the specially-branded locomotive 92015 hauled the first train of twenty flatcars loaded with 40 ft intermodal containers to Ripple Lane, near Barking; thus completing the first direct rail freight service between China and the UK.
 The train left Yiwu station in eastern China's Zhejiang province on 1 January and covered 7,500 mi.

+In 2018, DB Cargo Romania sold their fleet of Class 92s to Russian company Locotech, on the grounds that the weight of the locomotive was too high for the Romanian railway network (6 tonnes heavier than an Electroputere LE 5100, for example).
+Locotech rented four locomotives to Croatian open-access freight operator Transagent Rail, and these commenced operations in Croatia in September 2018.
+Three locomotives (92001, 92003, and 92039) were later returned to DB Cargo Romania.

 Liveries

 92032 was displayed at Railfest 2012 in newly painted Europorte GBRf livery.

 Repainted 92009 in DB Schenker red livery at Dollands Moor, during trials over High Speed 1.

 Midnight Teal liveried 92033 at Crewe, having been moved from Brush Traction to Crewe for testing.

 All units were originally painted in a simplified version of the sub-sector railfreight livery of two-tone grey livery, but with a dark blue roof; the same shade as used on Eurostar trains.

 To reflect their Channel Tunnel role, all were fitted with three O-shaped tunnel logos, each smaller than the next.

 Names were mainly blue stickers, but a limited number of locomotives gained cast nameplates.

 Only 92031 did not receive a name during construction, however, it did gain one under EWS ownership.

 The locomotives were fitted with Crewe Electric depot plaques to reflect their maintenance facility and to reflect ownership; the nine SNCF owned machines had SNCF branding, six Eurostar owned locos had EPS (European Passengers Services) branding, with the rest having standard cast BR arrows under the drivers window reflecting British Rail ownership.

 A number of Railfreight Distribution locomotives had "Railfreight Distribution" written along the locomotive side panels with a small RfD logo included.

 Following the privatisation of British Rail and the EWS purchase of Railfreight Distribution, the intention was to paint the RfD Class 92s into the EWS gold and dark red colours.
 In the end, only two locomotives received EWS livery (92001 and 92031).
 Locomotive no. 92001 had an additional three flags (English, Welsh and Scottish) below the EWS logo on the cabsides, the only one so treated.
 The rest of the locomotives had a large EWS Logo applied halfway along the side.